-Kerrie’s professional interests include transitioning to college, career development, academic difficulties, mental health, international students, study abroad, students with disabilities, LGBTQ, liberal education, transfer students, and diversity, inclusion and equity.
+Ms. Harvey’s professional interests include transitioning to college, career development, academic difficulties, mental health, international students, study abroad, students with disabilities, LGBTQ, liberal education, transfer students, and diversity, inclusion and equity.
 Her personal interests include reading (especially mysteries and biographies), spending time up north with family, watching movies, volunteering in the Kalamazoo community, and enjoying the arts and natural preserves in the Southwest Michigan Area.
 She is also looking forward to resuming professional clowning as we move past the pandemic.
 Her favorite dinosaur in the dinosaur park is the parasaurolophus because of its unique head and ability to move around as both a quadruped and biped.

-Anthony Helms is the interim assistant dean and director of advising for the Lee Honors College.
+Mr. Helms is the assistant dean and director of advising for the Lee Honors College.
 He earned his A.A. degree in criminal justice from Spartanburg Methodist College in 2002 and his B.A. and M.A. in anthropology from WMU in 2007 and 2014.
 As a WMU undergraduate student, he worked in the Writing Center and Academic Skills Center on campus and in graduate school he worked as a teaching assistant and served as president for the Teaching Assistant’s Union.
 He began his advising career in 2010 with the College of Education and Human Development before joining the honors college in 2013.